barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 Our nets are held on Monday, Wednesday and Friday mornings at 8:00AM.

-It is now operating on our 2 metre repeater to assist members to test out their radios and the ability to trigger the repeater from their home or mobile station

 Set your radio to transmit on **147.325MHz** and receive on **147.925MHz** or access Echolink and select VK4BA-L

-No CTCSS tone is required.
+CTCSS tone of 91.5 is required.

 Remember it's your hobby so get active and turn your radio on